Modern Organic Diwali Foods: Healthy & Sustainable 2020

-This year on October 30, firecrackers will sound throughout the streets of India, as well as many other countries around the world, in celebration of Diwali—the festival of lights.
-But as modern lifestyles have picked up pace, the quality of the traditional festival foods has begun to change as well.
+This year on November, firecrackers will sound throughout the streets of India, as well as many other countries around the world, in celebration of Diwali—the festival of lights.
+As modern lifestyles focus on health and sustainability, traditional festival foods are changing, too.

 One of the principle Hindu holidays, Diwali is a celebration of Lord Rama’s defeat over the demon king Ravana, who kidnapped Rama’s wife, Sita.
 People rejoice in the reuniting of the happy couple and the defeat of wickedness, by illuminating their homes with a multitude of lanterns, keeping evil at bay.

 Celebrated by Hindus, Sikhs and Jains alike, today Diwali tradition calls for a cleansing of the house, quite literally by washing both floors and walls with water.
 Candles are lit at every entrance and window to ward away evil spirits, prayers are uttered throughout the five day festival, and businessmen say a special puja (prayer) to the goddess Lakshmi to bring wealth to their establishments.

 At the heart of Diwali is a celebration of food, which calls for five wonderful days of indulgent eating with family and friends.